opencivicdata/docs.opencivicdata.org/intro.rst

 Getting Started
 --------------------

-If you need a quick refresher on getting your python environment setup for scraper development, first read about :ref:`environment`.

-If you're a reasonably experienced developer comfortable with `virtualenv <http://www.virtualenv.org/en/latest/>`_ and `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/>`_ and don't mind getting set up on your own, simply create a new virtualenv, install `pupa <https://github.com/opencivicdata/pupa>`_, clone the scraper repo you want to contribute to, and skip ahead to :ref:`jurisdiction`.
+If you're a reasonably experienced developer comfortable with `virtualenv <http://www.virtualenv.org/en/latest/>`_ and `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/>`_ and don't mind getting set up on your own, simply create a new virtualenv, install `pupa <https://github.com/opencivicdata/pupa>`_, clone the scraper repo you want to contribute to.

 .. code-block:: bash